 Addiction treatment can be a lengthy and difficult process at times, and it can include hardships and barriers that must be overcome.
 There can also be difficulties that arise from being away from their day to day life while in treatment.
-These types of factors can lead many individuals to leave treatment before they complete a program, or before they have reached a good point in their recovery.
+These types of factors can lead many individuals to leaving rehab early before they complete a program, or before they have reached a good point in their recovery.

-When an individual departs addiction treatment, a hospital, or other care facilities without proper approval, it is called leaving against medical advice (AMA).
+When an individual departs addiction treatment, a hospital, or other care facilities without proper approval, it is called leaving Against Medical Advice (AMA).
 Those in addiction treatment tend to have the highest rates of leaving AMA.
 According to Crozer Keystone Health Systems, “Patients with substance abuse and mental and emotional problems are at significantly higher risk for discharge AMA than the average patient.
 Alcohol abuse and being male are the two most significant predictors of patents leaving against medical advice.”
-There can be several different reasons as to why a person leaves addiction treatment early, but there are four prominent factors that tend to influence it:
+There can be several different reasons as to why a person leaves addiction treatment early, but there are four prominent factors that tend to influence leaving rehab early:

 - Family Issues – This could include things such as a death or birth within their family.
 It can often be difficult for a person to try and remain in addiction treatment when they feel they need to be there for a funeral or to see their new family member.